The primitive for

 Runs where you do.

-Rivet Actors integrate with your existing infrastructure, frameworks, runtimes, and tools.
+Serverless, containers, or your own servers — Rivet Actors work with your existing infrastructure, frameworks, and tools.

 Built-In Observability